gvwilson/sensibleadventures/maddy-roo/old.md

 "Yeah, but this time I'm right."

 Maddy had heard that story almost every night when she was little.
-She remembered it each time she opened the bigger-than-usual front door and entered the house's larger-than-most-people front hall.
+She remembered it every time she opened the bigger-than-usual front door and entered the house's larger-than-most-people front hall.
 "Mama!" she called.
 "We're home!
-And the special's come with!"
+And the shaper's come to call!"

 Mama Roo poked her head out of the kitchen.
-"Heya, special.
+"Heya, shaper.
 Heya, Gumption."

 "Ma'am."
 "Heya, Mama Roo." they answered as Sindy bounced down the hallway for a hug.